top of page

 Harry Potter and the Forbidden Journey

-Journey into Hogwarts itself to join Harry, Ron, and Hermione on a magical, and sometimes fraught, journey around the castle and its grounds.
+Journey into Hogwarts itself to join Harry, Ron, and Hermione on a magical, and sometimes fraught, travel around the castle and its grounds.
 Hermione is there to help you ‘fly’ so you can escape the castle and enjoy some time on the grounds with Ron and Harry, but when has anything ever gone smoothly at Hogwarts when Harry Potter is involved?
 Be ready to encounter some of the scariest creatures from the books before your journey is done.
 This is a very popular ride so expect long lines throughout the day.
 This ride does have Express Pass, so if you have that, it is a great way to experience this attraction with a much shorter wait.

 Flight of the Hippogriff